RickHocutt/MEAN-SaaS-Api-Starter/README.md

 ## Install
 Run `npm install` in /api and /client directories.

+### Dependencies
+This project requires MongoDB and Angular2.
+You will need to [install MongoDB].
+You may also need to do some extra work to get Angular2 working on your system, but in theory, NPM install should take care of that dependency.

 ### Configure
 The API endpoint is defined for the client in `/client/app/config.ts`.